motorapp/Galil/index.md

 ### Welcome

-For assistance with this software post on EPICS tech-talk or email: cliftm@ansto.gov.au, or support@galil.com
+For assistance with this software post on EPICS tech-talk or email:
+cliftm@ansto.gov.au
+support@galil.com

-This driver has the following features:
+<li>This driver has the following features:  </li>

 <li>Asyn model 3 architecture</li>
 <li>Motor record support</li>